section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 Add a border pane by dragging and dropping it from the containers section to the window where the VBox was.
 A border pane allows one to easily keep controls in the top, left, right, center, and bottom of the window.
 This step will aid in dividing the window.

 Now drag and drop an AnchorPane from the containers section into the left side of the border pane.
-Here, place the Logo.
 On the right-hand side, on the properties window, in *Style*, enter the CSS style attribute.
 It will be `-fx-background-color` and place the value to be `#A9A9A9` next to it.

 In the layout tab, set `Pref Width` and `Pref Height` to 400 and 700.